iRobie/moby-cifs-mount/README.md

-A Simple Docker image to automate mounting a remote NFS share into the Docker host.
+A Simple Docker image to automate mounting a remote CIFS share into the Docker host.

 ### Usage